City Lit bookbinding

 During the course you will bind books with both flat backs and rounded spines and learn rounding and backing and how to hand-sew endbands.
-There will be the opportunity for more experienced students to undertake extra items subject to discussion.
 You will be able to work on one personal project during the final term.

 What will I achieve?

 By the end of this course you should be able to...

 - Use a variety of sewing techniques to sew single and multi-section text blocks, and single sheets

 - Make a variety of different styles of book covers